RossJamesUrquhart/Student_Project_Allocation_Challenge/README.md

 		i.e. projects available, section and their capacity in the first sheet and the student choices in the second sheet

-# Once paths and options have been set this script can be ran in a terminal of which the best epoch will be fed to a csv named 'Best_allocation.csv'
+Once paths and options have been set this script can be ran in a terminal (or in spyder) of which the best epoch will be fed to a csv named 'Best_allocation.csv'